What is an investment scam?

 - How the scammer targeted you

-- What contact details / bank details you have for the scammer
+- Any contact details/bank details you have for the scammer

 This information will be crucial to starting your investment scam claim.
 At CEL Solicitors we offer a complete fraud and scam recovery service, which you can read more about here.
 So, if you’re among the countless people who’ve suffered as a result of an investment scam, then get in touch today to tell us what’s happened and start the process to get your money back now.

-You can call us on 0808 273 0900 or start your claim online.
+You can call us on 0330 822 3754 or start your claim online.
 Alternatively, you can fill out our contact form and a member of our scam recovery team will be in touch.
-We offer free initial, no obligation advice so you have nothing to lose by getting in touch and having a chat with one of our specially trained advisors.
+We offer free initial, no-obligation advice so you have nothing to lose by getting in touch and having a chat with one of our specially trained advisors.